8 Benefits (And 5 Drawbacks!) Of Working in a Large Law Firm

 Large law firms typically have more significant budgets for investing in legal technology and resources for training.
 30% of respondents from firms of 100+ attorneys reported to 2021 ABA TechReport that over $20,000 was spent on software (though 70% were unaware of their budget), versus solo and small firms (2-9 attorneys) that spent between $1,000-$9,999.

-The main types of tech solutions you will find at a large law firm are Intake software, document management solutions, case or practice management software, and conflict checking software,
+The main types of tech solutions you will find at a large law firm are Intake software, legal billing software, document management solutions, case or practice management software, and conflict checking software.

-A CRM helps larger firms stay attentive and communicative to their clients.
+A CRM or law office software helps larger firms stay attentive and communicative to their clients.
 The best CRMs have automated follow-ups and scheduling tools to make it possible to send updates to clients without having to step away from your to-do list.

 6.Structured Training Programs

 There is an enormous emphasis placed on professional development in large law firms.
 Associates and staff can take advantage of comprehensive training and mentoring programs for all employees, specifically the lawyer base.
 Examples of these training programs may include: